krystalgamer/krystalgamer.github.io/_posts/spidey-decomp-status-july.md

 # Progress overview

-Since May until now more than 500 commits have been pushed to the repository and reached the 700 commit mark.
+Since May more than 500 commits have been pushed to the repository and reached the 700 commit mark.
 Here's the key metrics:

 - @Ok - 507
 - @NotOk - 167